Nyoob/TipsySync/README.md

 - Stream Overlays (since we already got relevant tip/sub data, why not create some overlays for OBS aswell?)

 ### Technical todo:
+- stripchat:
+    - connecting to WS done.✅
+    - parse WS data & emit own event
+    - find a way to get streamers userID by username (lets search requests for id ig)
+    - add userinfo like "isKing", "isKnight", level/rank, "isUltimate", "isRegular"
 - implement logger:
-    - improve logs in dev console
+    - improve logs in dev console, by passing category aswell like logger.Log(ctx, prefix, msg)
     - log to file
     - add toast with events, when logger.Toast in golang, display toast in UI
     - add log-page in UI
+    - make logger.Error return an errors.New()

 ## Supported platforms
 I'm trying to add as many features as possible for all platforms, but some (eg. Fansly) do not offer api's and rely on webscraping or hijacking chat websockets.